 The USS Puget Sound (AD-38) was a Samuel Gompers-class Destroyer Tender.
 It was an auxiliary maintenance vessel that provided technical support to many other ships for almost 29 years.
-It was on duty during quite notable operations, assisting warships by fixing faulty equipment and by supplying the crew with food and medical products.
+It was on duty during quite notable operations, assisting warships by fixing faulty equipment and supplying the crew with food and medical products.
 The ship's most notable missions include the last part of the Vietnam War, the crisis in Lebanon, Operation Desert Storm, Operation Desert Shield, and Operation Restore Hope.

 Technical Features of the USS Puget Sound (AD-38)